WendelFNogueira/WendelNogueira23/README.md

 Graduated in Systems Analysis and Development at Centro Universitário Unicarioca.

-I’m a fullstack developer with 18 months of experience in web development.
+I’m a fullstack developer with 2 years of experience in web development.
 I work on IBM Consulting providing designing personalized experiences to meet consumer’s needs in the moment.
 I have knowledge in functional, reactive programming, microsservices with Nodejs, docker, jenkins and aws cloud solutions.

 - 🔭 I'm currently working on IBM at position Application Developer: Cloud Fullstack
 - 🌱 I'm AWS certified.